CIA Leak Fast Facts

 July 2, 2007 - President Bush commutes Libby's 30-month prison sentence but leaves in place the $250,000 fine and 2 years of probation.

-July 19, 2007- A federal judge in Washington, DC, dismisses the lawsuit brought by Plame Wilson and her husband against Cheney, Libby and Rove.
+July 19, 2007- A federal judge in Washington, DC, dismisses the lawsuit brought by Plame and her husband against Cheney, Libby and Rove.
 A federal appeals court later upholds the dismissal.

-October 22, 2007 - Plame Wilson's memoir, "Fair Game: My Life as a Spy, My Betrayal by the White House" is released.
+October 22, 2007 - Plame's memoir, "Fair Game: My Life as a Spy, My Betrayal by the White House" is released.
 "Fair Game" is released as a major motion picture in 2010.